material-components/material-web/docs/components/fab.md

 ### FAB

 FAB comes in two variants, icon-only and extended (icon with label).
-There are also three sub variants to each, surface, primary, secondary, tertiary, and branded FAB.
+There are also five sub variants to each, surface, primary, secondary, tertiary, and branded FAB.

 The icon-only surface variant is the default.